onichandame/nextjs-i18n-express-typescript/README.md

 # Features

-- Next.jss
+- Next.js
 - Typescript
 - i18n
 - Express.js
 - Material-UI
 - system theme

-# Known Drakbacks
+# Known Issues

 1. warning of using getInitialProps instead of getServerSideProps.
 Due to an import from next-18next